 A. Largely through the active encouragement and support of the Arthritis and Rheumatism Society, we have seen an awakening of interest in the problems of arthritis and the other rheumatic diseases.
 In Canada the society has been a dynamic force behind new and intensive programs of research and professional education; it has done much to improve services and facilities for diagnosis, treatment, rehabilitation and welfare of arthritis patients; and it has undertaken broad programs of public education.
-There are now more than 100 physicians in Canada who - through the CARS fellowship program - have taken advanced clinical training in rheumatology, either here or abroad; and across the country Rheumatic Disease Units are being established at teaching hospitals to provide and promote the highest possible standards of patient care as well as scientific investigation undergraduate and graduate training.
-Special consulting clinics have been organized to provide treatment, assessment and review services to patients outside the hospital particularly in the rural areas.
+There are now more than 100 physicians in Canada who - through the CARS fellowship program - have taken advanced clinical training in rheumatology, either here or abroad; and across the country Rheumatic Disease Units are being established at teaching hospitals to provide and promote the highest possible standards of patient care as well as scientific investigation and undergraduate and graduate training.
+Special consulting clinics have been organized to provide treatment, assessment and review services to patients outside the hospital -particularly in the rural areas.
 In addition, home therapy is provided by physiotherapists and occupational therapists who work under the direction of the physician.
-Although we still suffer from a shortage of rheu-matologists and other professional personnel and need further development of rheumatic disease facilities. we are evolving a very active program for arthritis patients fact we are on the threshold of one of the best arthritis control programs in the world.
+Although we still suffer from a shortage of rheumatologists and other professional personnal and need further develop better drug (allopurinol) that goes beyond this.
+It actually inhibits the enzyme (xanthine oxidase), which is necessary in the production of uric acid.